awbn/docker-gyb/README.md

   - 'Name': GYB (or anything)
 - Run `docker run -it -e EMAIL=example@gmail.com -e NOCRON=1 -v ${PWD}/config:/config awbn/gyb /app/gyb --action --action estimate --search "newer_than:7d"`
   - Select Scopes (Recommended: 1,5 for read-only backups)
   - Visit provided URL and paste token into the console.
-At this point the credentials should be fully saved and the service account authorized.
+At this point the credentials should be fully saved and the service account authorized